-In utilizing this certification system, we at NTT Communications Group have registered a cumulative total of nine solutions for the Environmental Solutions Label, including Enterprise Cloud, Arcstar IP Voice and Arcstar Universal One Mobile in fiscal 2015.
-We aim to obtain more designations for the Environmental Solutions Label.
+In utilizing this certification system, we at NTT Communications Group obtained Environmental Solutions Label registration for Nexcenter in fiscal 2016 and now have a cumulative total of 10 solutions registered.
+We aim to obtain more certifications for the Environmental Solutions Label System.

-■ Environmental Solutions Label
+Environmental Solutions Label System